system-transparency/stfe/doc/api.md

 makes a simple format explicit and unambiguous.

 #### Merkle tree head
-Tree heads are signed by the log and its witnesses.
+Tree heads are signed both by a log and its witnesses.
 It contains a timestamp, a tree size, and a root hash.
 The timestamp is included so that monitors can ensure _liveliness_.
 It is the time since the UNIX epoch (January 1, 1970 00:00 UTC) in seconds.
 The tree size